Hashma147/Real-estate/README.md

 Responsive landing page design.

-Property listings eith images and descriptiions.
+Property listings with images and descriptiions.

 About section for company information.